-No new moons occur during February 2014.
-The next new moon will occur
+The next new moon will occur on April 29th.

-A telescopically-assisted sighting of the new crescent moon may be
+sighting the new crescent moon on April 29th.
+A telescopically-assisted

-States.
-An easier sighting may be possible from the north-eastern part of South America on
+sighting may be possible from the north-eastern part of South America on

-encourage as many observers as possible to try and observe the new crescent moon in
+encourage as many observers as possible to try and observe the new

 Please note: If you have subscribed to